NikolayIT/SantaseGameEngine/Documentation/Rules.md

 ### Marriages

-When leading to a trick, a player who has the King and Queen (King and Over) of the same suit in hand can **meld** them as a **marriage**.
+When leading to a trick, a player who has the King and Queen of the same suit in hand can **meld** them as a **marriage**.
 This is worth 40 points in trumps, or 20 points in any of the other three suits.
 The player shows the cards of the marriage, saying "20" or "40", and leads one of the cards to the trick.
 Only one marriage can be melded when leading to a trick: if you are lucky enough to hold more than one marriage, then in order to meld the second one you will need to win a trick to gain the lead again, while keeping both marriage cards in your hand.
-Once the talon is exhausted, no further marriages can be melded: the last possible occasion for declaring a marriage is when leading to the 6th trick.
+The only exception is that during the first hand no marriage can be announced.

 If it is your lead and you have a marriage to meld whose 20 or 40 card points take you over the target of 66, you can show the marriage and immediately declare "out" to win the deal.
 This ends the play, so you do not lead a card.

-Since it is possible to declare a marriage when leading to any trick before the talon is exhausted, it is also possible for the non-dealer to declare one in the first trick.
-However, the 20 or 40 card points only count if the player subsequently wins at least one trick.
-Even a zero-point trick consisting of two nines is sufficient to validate the marriage, but a player who begins by announcing 20 or 40 and then wins no tricks at all is Schwarz, and the opponent will score 3 game points when he reaches 66 points and declares "out".
+It is not possible to declare 20 or 40 when not leading a trick.

 ### Closing